-Things to do
+Things to do: Gold Coast

 The Gold Coast’s national parks are just as stunning as its beaches, with some incredible walkways.
-The Natural Bridge Rainforest Circuit at Springbook National Park opens in new window is a natural rock formation whose thousands of glow worms make it most spectacular at night.
-At Tamborine Mountain (apart from the many boutique restaurants and wineries) is the Rainforest Skywalk opens in new window – a 300m-long bridge across the rainforest canopy, allowing you to experience it at treetop level, 30m high.
+The Natural Bridge Rainforest Circuit at Springbrook National Park is a natural rock formation whose thousands of glow worms make it most spectacular at night.
+At Tamborine Mountain (apart from the many boutique restaurants and wineries) is the Rainforest Skywalk – a 300m-long bridge across the rainforest canopy, allowing you to experience it at treetop level, 30m high.

 Distance to Surfers Paradise 20km

-Taxi A taxi will take around 30 minutes to Surfers Paradise and cost around AUD $65.
+Taxi A taxi will take around 30 minutes to Surfers Paradise and cost around AUD $75.